allegro/allegro.tech/_posts/2015-08-27-android-fogger.md

 layout: post
 title: Blur background under Android common UI elements
 author: pawel.byszewski
-tags: [tech, android, ui, blur, renderscript]
+tags: [android, ui, blur, renderscript]
 ---
 All over the Internet there are code snippets that show how to make a blur effect on Android.
 But if you want to introduce blur as a part of your app design and use it as an effect to hide content under dialogs, drawer etc. there is